MaryKroustali/private_app_on_azure/README.md

 ### Private Endpoints

-Private endpoints are used to enable private IP-based access to resources such as SQL Server, App Service, and Key Vault within the VNet.
+Private endpoints are used to enable private IP-based access to resources such as SQL Server, App Service and Key Vault within the VNet.
 Each private endpoint is associated with a Network Interface Card (NIC), which is assigned a private IP address from the VNet's address space.
 This ensures that access to the resource occurs entirely within the private network.

 ### Azure Private DNS Zones

 Azure Private DNS Zones provide name resolution for private endpoints, ensuring seamless connectivity without requiring public IPs.
 DNS zones are configured to map resource names (e.g. app-record-store.azurewebsites.net) to their private IPs.
 This enables applications within the VNet to access resources using standard DNS names.

-### Private DNS Zone Group
+### Private DNS Zone Groups

 The Private DNS Zone Group acts as a bridge between the private endpoint and the private DNS zone, creating and managing DNS records for private connectivity.
 A DNS record is automatically created in the Private DNS Zone for the private IP associated with the endpoint, mapping the private IP to the DNS name.